AdvancedCSS2024/idg1292-2024-oblig3-group07/README.md

 ## Instructions

 The site is quite easy to navigate since it is only up and down.
 One scroll downwards will automatically take you to the next section, same goes for scrolling upwards, just make sure to read the text before scrolling.
+Have not been able to acces github pages which is why we have not added a link

 ## Techonology